Dimers and analytic torsion I: Electric correlators

 Moreover $R_0$ is uniform in the choice of rhombus tiling $\Lambda$ under \eqref{eq:spade}.
-This is obtained by contradiction using equicontinuity and Ascoli-Arzela (see \cite{SmiChe_isoradial} for similar arguments).
+This is obtained by contradiction using equicontinuity and Ascoli-Arzel\`a (see e.g. Section 3.1 in \cite{SmiChe_isoradial} for similar arguments).
 Similarly, if $g$ is discrete holomorphic, then $g_{|M_F}$ converges to a continuous harmonic function $\hat g^\dg$, which is conjugate to $\hat g$.\\